Best Dog GPS Trackers UK (Kent Guide 2025)

 One small drawback: the camera can't tilt up or down, so if you put it on a high shelf and your dog sits directly underneath, you might lose sight of them.

 Let's be honest—the Furbo 360° isn't cheap.
 It's a premium pet camera with a price to match.
-But here's why it's worth considering:
+But here's why it's worth considering for UK dog owners dealing with separation anxiety:

 The optional Dog Nanny subscription adds AI-powered smart alerts, video history, activity tracking, and emergency sound detection.
-Worth considering if you need advanced monitoring features beyond the basics.[6][7]
+Worth considering if you need advanced monitoring features beyond the basics for managing separation anxiety.[6][7]

-Available directly from Furbo UK or Amazon, the camera works without a subscription for the basic features (see, talk, and toss treats).
-The optional Dog Nanny subscription adds advanced alerts and cloud recording if you want them.
+Available directly from Furbo UK or Amazon, the camera works perfectly without a subscription for the core features (see, talk, and toss treats).
+The optional Dog Nanny subscription adds advanced alerts, cloud recording, and AI behaviour analysis if you need deeper insights into your dog's separation anxiety patterns.

 360° auto-tracking, 1080p Full HD with colour night vision, treat tossing, two-way audio, and real-time barking alerts.
 Perfect for monitoring anxious dogs when you're away.